OceanParcels/Backtracking_Abyssal_Nanoplastics/README.md

 ## Getting Started

-To get started with this project, you'll need to clone this repository to your local machine.
+To reproduce the simulations and the analysis, you will need to clone this repository to your local machine.
 You can do this by running the following command in your terminal:

 `git clone https://github.com/OceanParcels/Backtracking_Abyssal_Nanoplastics.git`